oslokommune/okdata-cli/doc/datasets.md

 ### Inspecting the upload status

-After uploading a file to a dataset using the `origo datasets cp` command, a status ID is displayed which can be used to track the uploading process status:
+After uploading a file to a dataset using the `origo datasets cp` command, a trace ID is displayed which can be used to track the uploading process status:

 ```text
 +-------------+---------------+---------------+-------------+